Most Emmy wins of all time

 - Nominations: 296

 Thousands of sketches.
 Hundreds of unique celebrity guests.
 Countless laughs.
 This is the legacy of “Saturday Night Live,” NBC’s decades-long sketch show that has launched superstars in acting, writing, and music.
-From controversial events broadcast live to millions of viewers to presidential elections being satirized by the show’s ever-changing cast, Lorne Michaels’ “SNL” has established its place as a top influence upon American culture for more than 45 years and across 900-plus episodes, winning more Emmy awards than any other television show in history.
+From controversial events broadcast live to millions of viewers to presidential elections being satirized by the show’s ever-changing cast, Lorne Michaels’ “SNL” has established its place as a top influence on American culture for more than 45 years and across 900-plus episodes, winning more Emmy awards than any other television show in history.